-Having been to Bea’s of Bloomsbury’s original branch and spiritual home in Bloomsbury, it was inevitable that I would end up in Bea’s of Bloomsbury’s St Paul’s branch (hereafter referred to as “Bea’s of St Paul’s” to avoid confusion).
+Having been to Bea’s of Bloomsbury’s original location and spiritual home in Bloomsbury, it was inevitable that I would end up in Bea’s of Bloomsbury’s St Paul’s branch (hereafter referred to as “Bea’s of St Paul’s” to avoid confusion).
 And so it was that one misty, grey, autumn day, I found myself in the shadow of St Paul’s at One New Change, the home of Bea’s of St Paul’s.
 Well, it would have been rude not to go in…

 If you haven’t already worked out from my previous post that Bea’s is all about the cake, you really haven’t been paying attention.
 The St Paul’s branch is no different in that respect.
 Atmosphere-wise, someone described Bea’s of St Paul’s as more posh, but for me, the feeling was more modern.
 Or perhaps contemporary would be a better word.
 Bea’s of Bloomsbury has a cosy, old-fashioned tea-shop feel, where you sit cheek-by-jowl with the cakes, whereas at St Paul’s up on the mezzanine level, you are slightly more detached.
 The cake tastes just as good though!